Author: Ian Tully

 Word Count: 1000

-Though we often disagree about which things are morally wrong, most of us would agree that at least some things are actually wrong.
+Though we often disagree about which actions are morally wrong, most of us would agree that at least some actions are actually wrong.
 An obvious example is abusing children for fun.
-Yet according to the ethical theory known as error theory, it is false that abusing children for fun is wrong (and false that abusing children for fun is morally right, too!).
+Yet according to the meta-ethical theory known as error theory, it is false that abusing children for fun is wrong (and false that abusing children for fun is right, too!).
 This is because, according to error theory, all moral statements are false (or neither true nor false).1 This essay will explain this highly counterintuitive view.

 [S]omething’s being good both tells the person who knows this to pursue it and makes him pursue it.
 An objective good would be sought by anyone who was acquainted with it, not because of any contingent fact that this person, or every person, is so constituted that he desires this end, but just because the end has to-be-pursuedness somehow built into it (Mackie 78—my emphasis).

 Now, the way Mackie spells out the worry has raised concerns that he is attacking a strawman.4

 However, there is a more plausible reading of the argument from queerness which claims that what is so mysterious about moral properties is their intrinsic reason-giving force, or what Richard Garner calls their “intrinsic imperativeness” (Garner 2006: 96).
 According to error theorists, “obligations exist, but they are hypothetical and institutional” (Garner 98).
 For instance, if I have a desire, say, to see the latest superhero movie, then I have a reason to go to the movies.
 Such a reason (or obligation) is hypothetical: it holds only if I have the right kind of psychological state – say, a desire.
 For anyone lacking that state, the reason does not hold.